mrmarkuz/ns8-headscale/README.md

       runagent -m headscale1 podman exec -ti headscale-app headscale apikeys create

-- Setup the API key and the FQDN in headscale UI.
+- Setup the API key and the FQDN in headscale UI

+- It's possible to secure the /web path for headscale1-web by adding address restrictions in the HTTP routes

 ## Uninstall